HolyNameDataScience/Notebooks/README.md

 # README

-This file is a meeting agenda.
+This file is a meeting agenda. (data is coming soon)